fellixkn/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory => prints the absolute path name of the current working director 1-listit => lists the files in the current directory
+0-current_working_directory => script that prints the absolute path name of the current working directory 1-listit => script that  lists the files in the current directory 2-bring_me_home => script that changes the working directory to the user’s home directory